 - Accountability.
 One of the biggest concerns for parents when exploring homeschool is accountability.
 Parents don’t want students ‘learning at their own pace’ to translate into ‘learning whenever they feel like it’.
 Online education provides structure to the curriculum, sets deadlines for completion, keeps track of grades, and allows both parents and students to be confident that accountability is in place.

 - Accreditation.
 Using an accredited program allows your student to receive an education recognized by public and private schools, colleges, and universities.
 When enrolling in an online accredited school, students get the best of both worlds: a flexible education and a transcript for enrolling in college.

 Have you considered Enlightium Academy’s homeschool program for your child?

-Enlightium Academy is an approved and accredited private school by Cognia and ACSI that offers online education in grades 3-12 for students studying from in their home and in co-op schools.
-For primary students in grades PreK-2, we offer a textbook curriculum, needed guidance, and support.
+Enlightium Academy is an approved and accredited private school by Cognia and ACSI that offers online education in grades 3-12 for students studying from in their home or in a co-op school.
+For students in grades PreK-2, Enlightium offers a textbook curriculum, counselor guidance, and general support.
 Our curriculum is bible-based, flexible, and affordable.

 1. Davis, A. (2011).
 Evolution of homeschooling.
 Distance Learning, 8(2), 29-35.

 2. Ray, B. D. (2017).
 A systematic review of the empirical research on selected aspects of